home//writing

 lovely waxing gibbous hanging in the sky, so

-wonderfully framed by the skyscrapers
+wonderfully framed by the

 & chewing & chewing & chewing & chewing